NAERNON/godot-swift/Sources/Godot/Godot.docc/Articles/CreatingCustomClass.md

 Every public or open function is exposed to Godot.
 All these functions must use parameters and return type conforming to the ``VariantConvertible`` protocol.
 They also must be *basic* functions, meaning they must:
 - not throw
-- not be marked await
+- not be marked async
 - not have generics
 - not use variadic parameters
 - basically, not use any special keyword other than `func`…